 - a) REGULATORY FRAMEWORK: As a member of the EU, generally EU regulations on biotech products also apply to Austria, (see current EU Agricultural Biotechnology Annual Report which can be found at the FAS GAIN Report Data Base). - i.
-Responsible Government Ministries: - Federal Ministry of Labor, Social Affairs, Health, and Consumer Protection ("Bundesministerium für Arbeit, Soziales, Gesundheit und Konsumentenschutz"- in German).
-This Ministry is responsible for reviewing and approving the contained use and deliberate release applications from industry and research institutions except universities. - Austrian Federal Ministry of Education, Science and Research ("Bundesministerium für Bildung, Wissenschaft und Forschung" in German).
-Responsible for reviewing and approving contained use and deliberate release applications from universities. - Federal Ministry for Sustainability and Tourism ("Bundesministerium für Nachhaltigkeit und Tourismus" in German).
+Responsible Government Ministries:

+- Federal Ministry of Social Affairs, Health, Care and Consumer Protection ("Bundesministerium für Soziales, Gesundheit, Pflege und Konsumentenschutz").
+This Ministry is responsible for reviewing and approving the contained use and deliberate release applications from industry and research institutions, except universities. - Austrian Federal Ministry of Education, Science and Research ("Bundesministerium für Bildung, Wissenschaft und Forschung").
+Responsible for reviewing and approving contained use and deliberate release applications from universities. - Federal Ministry of Agriculture, Regions and Tourism ("Bundesministerium für Landwirtschaft, Regionen und Tourismus") - referred to as Ministry of Agriculture.
 Overall regulatory responsibility for the cultivation of biotech crops.
-This includes reviewing and approving of applications. - Federal Environment Agency ("Umweltbundesamt" in German).
+This includes the reviewing and approving of applications. - Federal Environment Agency ("Umweltbundesamt").
 Responsible for technical issues with the cultivation of biotech crops and would provide comments in cases of a deliberate release and of placing products on the market. - ii.
 Biosafety Committee: The Committee for Gene Technology ("Gentechnik-Kommission" in German) is an advisory body consisting of representatives from science, industry, government, NGOs and trade unions.
 This committee gives comments on regulations and ordinances, establishes technical guidelines, and gives periodic reports to the Parliament.
 Its scientific subcommittees give advice on actual applications of contained use and deliberate release.
 The Austrian Gene Technology Act lays out the rules for the installation and work of this commission and its three standing scientific committees.
+The procedural rules of the Committee for Gene Technology are laid down in the Rules of Procedure of the Gene Technology Committee ("Geschaeftsordnung der Gentechnikkommission" in German).

-The former Austrian Ministry of Agriculture (now known as the Ministry for Sustainability and Tourism) initiated the Task Force on Gene Technology in Agriculture ("Arbeitsgruppe Gentechnik in der Landwirtschaft" in German) with the aim to achieve a coordinated approach for managing the coexistence of "GMO" crops, conventional crops and organically produced crops in all nine Federal States.
+The Austrian Ministry of Agriculture initiated the Task Force on Gene Technology in Agriculture ("Arbeitsgruppe Gentechnik in der Landwirtschaft" in German) with the aim to achieve a coordinated approach for managing the coexistence of "GMO" crops, conventional crops, and organically produced crops in all nine Federal States.
 Since there is currently no GE production in Austria, the task force develops possible scenarios of coexistence for the unlikely event of GE production in the future and for coexistence issues with neighboring countries.
-This task force consists of members of the Sustainability Ministry, the Social Ministry, representatives of the nine federal states, the chambers of agriculture, and representatives of the organic farmers association.
+This task force consists of members of the Agriculture Ministry, the Social Ministry, representatives of the nine federal states, the chambers of agriculture, and representatives of the organic farmers association.

 iii.
 Political Factors: All major Austrian political parties consistently vote against the use of agricultural biotechnology.
-Currently (December 2019), there is no government policy program in place because of early parliamentary elections with Austria governed by a caretaker government consisting of civil servants.
-However, the previous Austrian government policy plan by the two coalition parties, the "People's Party" (OeVP), and the "Freedom Party" (FPOe) included a commitment to ensure GE-free agricultural cultivation.
-There are no changes expected with any upcoming Austrian government coalitions.

-Austrian opposition to biotech crops is a controversial factor in free trade negotiations particularly with countries producing biotech crops - like the United States.
+The current Austrian government policy plan by the two coalition parties, the "People's Party" (OeVP in German), and the "Greens" (Die Grünen - in German) includes a commitment to ensure GE-free agricultural cultivation.
+Austrian opposition to biotech crops is a controversial factor in EU free trade negotiations particularly with countries producing biotech crops - like the United States.

-- iv.
-Distinctions of the approval for food, feed, processing, environmental release: See current EU Agricultural Biotechnology Annual Report which can be found at the FAS GAIN Report Data Base. - v.
-Legislation with the potential to affect U.S. exports: See current EU Agricultural Biotechnology Annual Report which can be found at the FAS GAIN Report Data Base.
+iv.
+Distinctions GE Plant Products Containing DNA in Final Product v.
+Distinctions of the Approval for food, Feed, Processing, Environmental Release: See current EU Agricultural Biotechnology Annual Report which can be found in the FAS GAIN Report Data Base.

+See current EU Agricultural Biotechnology Annual Report, t which can be found in the FAS GAIN Report Data Base.